mogu-lab/cs245/_sources/policies.md

 ## Late Policy

-**Deadlines.** The assignment due dates are listed in the course schedule.
-Please read the due dates carefully, since assignments are often due the **night before their listing**.

-**Checkpoints.** Every assignment is broken into pieces, which we expect you to submit on the due dates listed on the course schedule.
-These checkpoints are there to help *you*: they will help you make sure you stay on top of the material, and they will help us know if, in general, any topics need reinforcements.
-We're looking for *completeness* in your checkpoint submissions; that is, you need to show that you meaningfully attempted to solving *every problem* in the checkpoint, or indicate that you're chatted with a member of the course staff about that problem (including what you're learned from them).
-Checkpoints are not graded, but if students are not submitting complete checkpoints, we will start *actually grading them* for completeness.

-**Late Passes.** From our experience, we know that it's difficult to learn new material in class while working on homework on older material.
-Because of this, we specifically designed the class so that homework topics are always current with the class material.
-We expect that this will help everyone stay on top of the material.
-However, for this design to work, we ask for your help in ensuring you don't fall behind.
-Come talk to us if you have questions or concerns!

-We nonetheless offer every student **3 x 24-hour late passes**.
+**Late Passes.** We offer every student **3 x 24-hour late passes**.
 * Each late pass may be applied to delay one assignment deadline by 24 hours within the semester.
 * Any number of available passes may be applied to any assignment deadline.
-No work is accepted past the end of the final exam period, regardless of available late passes.
+No work is accepted past the beginning of reading period, regardless of available late passes.
 * Late passes are not transferable, reusable, or divisible.
-* After your late pass budget is exhausted, each additional 24-hour delay in assignment submission is assessed a late penalty that subtracts 10% of the maximum assignment grade from your awarded grade on that assignment.
+* After your late pass budget is exhausted, each additional 24-hour delay in assignment submission is assessed a late penalty that subtracts 10% of the maximum assignment grade from your awarded grade on that assignment. **If your homework is more than 3 days late, it will not be graded.**
 * To use a late day, you must fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfzAyHw0msdRuxeFmUGHJ4blL8bP6MfyEPXI8Ok5ZHG8JuRFg/viewform?usp=publish-editor) **before the assignment deadline**.

-Note: late passes **cannot be used for checkpoint** submissions.

 **Extenuating Circumstances.** In cases of extenuating circumstances, please reach out to your instructor *and* [class dean](https://www1.wellesley.edu/advising/classdeans) so we can, together, work out alternative arrangements.